-Painting a room is a time-intensive chore.
+Painting interior walls is a time-intensive chore.
 But you'll find that paint goes on better and operations run more smoothly when you put in time upfront to prep the room.
 The three key steps are to start with a clean slate, allow plenty of elbow room, and create perfectly patched surfaces.
-These painting preparation steps will help you efficiently ready any room so that you can successfully complete every interior painting job you tackle.
+These painting tips will help you efficiently ready any room so that you can successfully complete every interior painting job you tackle.
 You'll be thrilled with the results of your painting labors.

 Before you paint your room, empty the space of as many furnishings as you can.
 Push the remaining furniture pieces to the center of the room; cover the furniture with drop cloths to protect them from paint splatters.
 Remove pictures (and hanging hardware), light fixtures, ceiling fan blades, switchplates, outlet covers, window treatments, and area rugs.

 If you're painting doors, remove knobs and locksets; tape the appropriate screws to the backs of switchplates and outlet covers and store in a covered plastic container or resealable bag.
 Label any other hardware pieces that go with other items removed from the space so they don't get lost during painting preparations.
 If you must leave ceiling fixtures or wall sconces in place, protect them with a plastic bag secured in place with tape.